-Spend time with people who you trust and who make you feel safe so that you can feel comfortable sharing your inner world and your feelings with them.
+To fill your emotional cup, it’s. a great idea to spend time with people who you trust and who make you feel safe so that you can feel comfortable sharing your inner world and your feelings with them.
 These are people who might have shown signs of empathy in the past.

 7. Take Loving Actions Towards Yourself